LHEEA/HOS-ocean/README.txt

 i_case = 1 : starts from rest

 i_case = 2 and 21 : starts with a natural mode
-   2  - progressive wave: potential on free surface accrodingly to linear theory 21 - stationary wave: no velocity at initial time The number of the mode, its amplitude and phase have to be chosen in the module 'initial_condition.f90'.
+   2  - progressive wave: potential on free surface accordingly to linear theory 21 - stationary wave: no velocity at initial time The number of the mode, its amplitude and phase have to be chosen in the module 'initial_condition.f90'.